1990–91 FA Cup: Fourth round proper

 The fourth round of games were mainly played over the weekend 26–27 January 1991, with replays being played on 29–30 January.
 The Arsenal-Leeds United game ended in a draw three times, with the two extra replays being played on 13 and 16 February.
-Because Nottingham Forest did not finish their third round tie until 28 January, their fourth round match was not played until 13 February with a replay on 18 February.
+Because Nottingham Forest did not finish their third-round tie until 28 January, their fourth round match was not played until 13 February with a replay on 18 February.
+Woking was again the lowest-ranked team in the draw and, by this stage, was the last non-league club left in the competition.

 Fifth round proper

 The fifth set of games were mainly played over the weekend 16–18 February 1991, with replays being played on 20 February.
 The Merseyside derby went to an extra replay played on 27 February, the last FA Cup tie to go to multiple replays before a rule change the following season limited ties to one replay.
 Kenny Dalglish resigned as Liverpool's manager between the two replays.
 Because Nottingham Forest did not win their fourth round tie until 18 February, their fifth round match was not played until 25 February with a replay on 4 March.
 Similarly, Arsenal were late beating Leeds United in the previous round and so played Shrewsbury Town on 27 February.
+Shrewsbury, Crewe Alexandra and Cambridge United, from the Third Division, were the lowest-ranked teams in the draw, with Cambridge defeating Second Division Sheffield Wednesday to progress to the Sixth Round for the second consecutive season.

 Sixth round proper

 Semi-finals

 Tottenham's 3–1 triumph over Arsenal, marked by a Paul Gascoigne goal from 35 yards, ended their opposition's chances of the double.

-Nottingham Forest beat West Ham United 4–0 to reach their first FA Cup final for 32 years and give Brian Clough the chance of winning his first FA Cup to add to the two European Cups, one league title and four League Cups that he had already won with them.
+Nottingham Forest beat Second Division West Ham United 4–0 to reach their first FA Cup final for 32 years and give Brian Clough the chance of winning his first FA Cup to add to the two European Cups, one league title and four League Cups that he had already won with them.